 This depressurization technique prevents radon from reentering the home.
 A fan and ductwork are utilized to draw suction on the hollow interiors of a concrete block wall.
 The method works by keeping the air pressure within the wall lower than the air pressure in the basement.
 The radon gas is then removed before entering the basement.

-Radon-Rid’s skilled specialists are committed to making the homes of Pennsylvania residents safe.
+Radon-Rid, LLC’s skilled specialists are committed to making the homes of Pennsylvania residents safe.
 We have years of experience identifying the presence of radon gas and then supplying the most effective radon remediation options for radon mitigation.
 For information about our services or to schedule a consultation, contact us today.